 The stories here in the Story Collider are full of heart.
 It could be funny, fascinating or poignant.

-It does not take a scientist to be able to relate to each episode.
-Even if you’re someone who hasn’t experienced using a microscope or test tube, you will enjoy each episode.
+It doesn’t take a scientist to be able to relate to each episode.
+Even if you’re someone who hasn’t used a microscope or a test tube in your life, you’ll enjoy each episode.

-No other podcasts can connect to the inner sense of an individual better than the Story Collider does.
+No other podcast can connect to the inner sense of an individual better than the Story Collider does.

 3. Science for the People